cecobask/ExpansiveEscape-website/README.md

 # Expansive Escape Website

-This website was designed by Tsvetoslav Dimov for the module User Experience Design.
+This website was designed and developed by Tsvetoslav Dimov as an assignment for the module User Experience Design.

 ## Getting Started